Archos TV is introducing a new set-top box at CES next week.

 Somebody took footage from David Lynch's Inland Empire limited edition DVD and had some fun with it.

-Kent Nichols thinks David Lynch is a tool.
+Ask A Ninja's Kent Nichols thinks David Lynch is a tool.
 Here's an excerpt from the rant he blogged, but it's worth reading the entire post:

 If someone wants to pay you to watch your weird little films on a cell phone or a DVD or a flipbook, just smile and take the money.
 Short of inviting every potential viewer to sit and watch it in your personal viewing chamber, there is no “ideal” viewing experience.
 There’s just content and people.
 People want the content, we give it to them.